 Local government is often called 'the third sphere' of government in Australia.
 It is an elected system of government directly accountable to the local community.
-Each Council is an independent, statutory body responsible for administering the local government area over which it has jurisdiction.
-Leadership of Councils is provided by the Council, comprising the elected representatives, or Councillors, who work together to provide good governance for the benefit of their local community.
+Each Council is an independent, statutory body responsible for administering the local government area (LGA) over which it has jurisdiction.
+Leadership is provided by the Council, comprising the elected representatives (i.e. the Mayor and Councillors), who work together to provide good governance for the benefit of their local community.